miklevin/Pipulate.com/software.md

         db.commit()
 ```

-### Crawling Websites Directly Into Google Sheets From Python
+### Crawling Websites Into Google Sheets From Python

 #### First a Few Words About APIs